tmfrln/paraqus/doc/source/example_rivet_forming.rst

 **Note**: Paraview supports parallel files for *pieces* of a model.
 We are setting the attribute ``number_of_pieces`` of the writer to four, generating four separate files for each part instance.
 Each file contains a fourth of the instance.

-The model has roughly 200,000 degrees of freedom - exporting should take about one minute.
+The model has roughly 200,000 nodes - exporting should take about one minute.

 Look at what you have done!